novomesk/qt-avif-image-plugin/README.txt

 Software requirements:
-yasm – needed to build optimized libaom cmake – needed to build libaom and libavif qmake (or qt5-qmake) – to build the QT plugin
+yasm – needed to build optimized libaom cmake – needed to build libaom and libavif perl – needed to build libaom nasm – needed to build optimized dav1d meson – build system used by dav1d qmake (or qt5-qmake) – to build the QT plugin
 QT5 development packages (for example qtbase5-dev on Ubuntu) qt5-image-formats-plugins (or qt5-imageformats, dev-qt/qtimageformats, …)